 Repeat the process, soldering the second string of LEDs to the second motor channel and trim the excess wire again.

-Plug your Explorer pHAT/Zero LiPo board onto your Pi Zero and insert a micro-SD card with the latest version of Raspbian on it.
+Plug your Explorer pHAT/LiPo SHIM board onto your Pi Zero and insert a micro-SD card with the latest version of Raspbian on it.

 Don't use your LiPo battery quite yet, as we'll need to install the Explorer pHAT library and write our code to control the light first.
 Use a micro USB power supply, and boot up you Pi Zero, ensuring that you have either a USB Wi-Fi dongle or ethernet adapter attached for internet access (you'll need that to download and install the Explorer pHAT library).